neoncrypto/fam_detailing/index.md

 This isn’t just a business—it’s a family project.
 We'll be using this as a chance to teach our family helpers real-world skills like customer service, work ethic, business basics, and economy.

-By [booking an appointment](https://form.jotform.com/250907652442154 "Sparkle Co.
-Contact Form Link") or [purchasing an E-Gift Card](https://venmo.com/realsparkleco?txn=pay), you’re not only supporting a new **local** and **family owned** service—you’re helping us build something meaningful, together.

 If you supported us in this, **thanks for being part of the beginning!**

 <br>